drewctaylor/multiverse-scala/README.md

 Writing Multiverse
 ------------------

-TO write Multiverse, you may use [https://atom.io/](Atom), a simple text editor.
+To write Multiverse, you may use any text editor.
+We recommend the [https://atom.io](Atom) text editor with the [https://github.com/atom/language-javascript](multiverse language support).